 - The program has a high level of student engagement and research/independent study.

-- Students develop their laboratory techniques with state-of-the-art instrumentation in Appalachian’s Enology Services Laboratory, which provides analytic services to industry, sensory analysis and contract research nationwide.
+- Students develop their laboratory techniques with state-of-the-art instrumentation in Appalachian’s Chemistry and Fermentation Service Lab, which provides analytic services to industry, sensory analysis and contract research nationwide.

 - The Fermentation Sciences pilot plant offers students hands-on experience in production systems, operations and management, instrumentation and mechanics, and recipe and product development.